wjarka/prdify/.ai/api-plan.md

 - **Description**: Finalize the PRD.
 This transitions the PRD status from `prd_review` to `completed`, locking the document from further edits.
 - **Response (200 OK)**: Returns the completed PRD object.
 - **Error Codes**:
+  - `400 Bad Request`: Invalid PRD ID format.
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission.
-  - `404 Not Found`: PRD with the given ID does not exist.
+  - `404 Not Found`: PRD with the given ID does not exist or does not belong to the user.
   - `409 Conflict`: The PRD is not in the `prd_review` status.

 ## 3. Authentication and Authorization